PAYCHECK PROTECTION PROGRAM

-- Loans may be spent over a 24-week or 8-week period following disbursement or through Dec.
-31, 2020.
+- Loans may be spent over an 8 to 24 week period following disbursement

 - Employers may spend only 60 percent of the loan proceeds on payroll costs, leaving 40 percent of the loan to non-payroll expenses such as mortgage interest, rent and covered utilities.